npbeck/lct-infos/_pages/general.md

 - The University of the Basque Country offers an [intensive Spanish course](https://www.ehu.eus/en/web/nazioarteko-harremanak/en-intensive-spanish-august-september) in August-September, and regular [Spanish](https://www.ehu.eus/en/web/nazioarteko-harremanak/en-autumn-spring-spanish-courses) and [Basque](https://www.ehu.eus/en/web/nazioarteko-harremanak/en-autumn-spring-basque-courses) courses throughout both semesters.
 The credits you get from those do not count towards LCT credits, but they're good options if you want to learn the language.
 They're also not free for masters students, but you can email them proof that you're an Erasmus student and that gets you 50% off the fee.

 ### Commerce and services
 - Most establishments in the city close during the afternoon for "siesta", a break between the morning-early afternoon and the late afternoon/night shifts.
 The closing time usually ranges from 1-4pm and they reopen usually around 6-8pm, sometimes as late as 8:30 or 9pm for restaurants and bars (especially in summer), but each place has different times.
 To make things even harder, this break might also vary throughout the year as the day gets shorter and rainier.
 Google Maps usually has the correct opening-closing times but not even they can keep up.
+If you *really* need to know, it's best to call and confirm.

 - Almost everything closes on sundays.
 A few supermarkets such as SuperCor and ToroToro and the small Eroski Rapids will open, and some small, local commerce might also open on sundays and close instead on mondays, but as a rule of thumb, don't wait to do your shopping then.